varuzhantrue/pomo/README.md

 ## Data

 Sessions are stored in `~/.pomo/sessions.json`.
 Each entry records the session type, start time, duration, and whether it was partial.
 The `status` command and session numbering are derived from this file.

+Mute preference is stored in `~/.pomo/config.json` and persists across sessions.

 ## License